 Coming soon to Amazon, Barnes & Noble, Kobo, etc.

-"The late Abraham Lincoln once wrote, 'And in the end, it is not the years in your life that count, it’s the life in your years.'
-This quote echoed in my heart for years, but it wasn’t until I found the truest form of love that I understood its full meaning.
-A love so pure and innocent, it could only have come from our Heavenly Father —a gentle mercy sent to ease the ache of a lifetime marked by sorrow.
+The late Abraham Lincoln once wrote, "And in the end, it is not the years in your life that count, it's the life in your years."
+For years, this sentence reverberated in my heart, but I didn't fully comprehend its significance until I discovered the purest kind of love.
+A tender kindness intended to soothe the pain of a life filled with grief, a love so innocent and pure that it could only have come from our Heavenly Father.

 My story may seem simple on the surface, but within it are the threads of love, struggle, and quiet triumph—the kind that bind us all.
 It’s not a tale of grand gestures or sweeping romance, but one built in the small, sacred moments: a glance across a room, a shared silence, the quiet understanding that needs no words.